Does Medicare cover Zepbound for weight loss?

 Will Medicare cover Zepbound for weight loss in the future?

 There’s a chance Medicare might cover Zepbound for weight loss in the future because of a proposal from President Biden that would reclassify obesity as a chronic disease.
 The proposal says Medicare and Medicaid should cover weight loss medications, including drugs like Zepbound.
 This is part of the ongoing conversation about the growing health problems with obesity and its related conditions.
-However, this is still a proposal and not law yet.
+However, this is still a proposal and not a law yet.

 Medicare doesn’t cover weight loss drugs yet, but if the proposal passes, Zepbound will become accessible to more people.